-This section studies how bank shocks transmit to the loan terms of borrowers with different credit risks across loan markets with different elasticities of loan demand.
-We start by analyzing credit supply shocks which affect banks' lending capacity, and then turn to monetary policy shocks which affect their cost of funds.
-We focus on interest rates R and quantity limits l for given non-price terms z, and then we analyze their endogenous response.
+This section studies the heterogeneous transmission of shocks to banks' balance sheets to the loan terms of borrowers with different credit risks across loan markets with different loan demand elasticities.
+We analyze credit supply shocks that affect banks' lending capacity and monetary policy shocks that affect their cost of funds.
+We focus on the responses of interest rates R, quantity limits l, non-price terms z, and the resulting default risk born by banks.
+We show that a calibration of our model can explain the heterogeneous transmission of the U.S. credit boom of the 2000s to the mortgage and the credit card markets.

-4.1 Credit Supply
+4.1 Credit supply shocks

 The transmission of credit supply shocks to borrowers with different credit risks is heterogeneous across loan markets in the data.
-For credit cards, credit supply expansions tend to benefit low-risk (high FICO score) borrowers, and to be not passed through to high-risk borrowers with a higher propensity to consume (Agarwal et al. 2018).
+For credit cards, credit supply expansions tend to benefit lowrisk (high FICO score) borrowers, and to be not passed through to high-risk borrowers with a higher propensity to consume (Agarwal et al. 2018).
 For mortgages, credit supply expansions tend to benefit higher-risk borrowers as illustrated by the subprime boom of the 2000s ((Mian and Sufi, 2009)).
 These differences are a puzzle for existing macro-finance models.
-Our main result explains them with a formula which governs how loan quantity limits and interest rates vary across borrowers in response to a shock to bank lending capacity $\overline{L}$ .
-The formula features the following elasticity that can be constructed for each borrower from the previous two sufficient statistics $\epsilon$ and $\alpha$ :
+Our main result explains this heterogeneous transmission with a formula that governs how loan quantity limits and interest rates vary across borrowers in response to a shock to bank lending capacity $\overline{L}$ .
+The formula relies on the following elasticity, which can be constructed for each borrower from the previous two sufficient statistics $\epsilon$ and $\alpha$ :